By Berto, CMO, February 7, 2026

 Limited customization and design compromises

-Pre-built conversions use proven layouts.
-Most buyers accept that tradeoff, but if you need a radical layout or bespoke materials you will either retrofit later or pursue a custom conversion.
-Remember that about 90% of Vansmith customers choose high roof configurations, and most mid roof buyers later add a pop-top to gain headroom and sleeping flexibility.
-That pattern is useful when evaluating roof choice now.
+Keep in mind that about 90% of Vansmith customers choose high roof setups, and most mid roof buyers later add a pop-top to gain headroom and sleeping flexibility.
+That pattern is useful when weighing roof choice now.

 Possible premium pricing and markup considerations

-Pre-built vans typically include labor and markup that reflect convenience and warranty.
-The upfront cost can be higher than a DIY conversion, but when you factor in your time, tools, and the learning curve, the difference narrows for many buyers.
-Consider how much your personal time is worth when comparing options.
+Pre-built vans usually include labor and markup that reflect ease and warranty.
+The upfront cost can be higher than a DIY conversion, but when you factor in your time, tools, and the learning curve, the gap narrows for many buyers.
+Think about how much your own time is worth when comparing options.

 Variation in component choices and hidden quality differences